MrOlivo/ezarr/README.md

 - [Overseerr](https://overseerr.dev/) is a show and movie request management and media discovery tool.
 - [Jellyseerr](https://github.com/Fallenbagel/jellyseerr) is like Overseerr, but for Jellyfin.
+- [Komga](https://komga.org/) is a media server for your comics, mangas, BDs, magazines and eBooks.

 ## Using
 ### Using the CLI